gautamnaik1994/Aspect-Based-Sentiment-Analysis/blog/index.md

         return logits, sequence_output
 ```

-Following is the training loop for the model.
+Below is the training loop for the model.
 It takes the input IDs, attention mask, and labels as input and returns the loss.
 If you notice, I am using sentiment loss as well.
 The sentiment loss is calculated using the mean pooling of the sequence output.

 ```python
 # Training Loop Snippet